Personal Branding: Discovering and Changing Your Search Engine Presence

 The Internet and online bookstores are full of information about marketing and how you can both build a better brand and use this brand to your advantage.
 Some of the best information is free on blogs like this one, but if you’re serious about building your personal brand and using it to move forward in your professional world then research personal branding books and pick up a few of the best ones.

 One of the most well-known books that can help you build your personal brand is How to Win Friends and Influence People by Dale Carnegie.
-Written in the 1930′s, this book isn’t directly about personal branding, but it’s a good place to start reading about how to change and influence what other people think about you.
-I also made a video and wrote a book with a few more tips about how to improve your personal brand:
+Written in the 1930’s, this book isn’t directly about personal branding, but it’s a good place to start reading about how to change and influence what other people think about you.

-Nice article Murray, I appreciate you sharing it with our readers.
+1. Nice article Murray, I appreciate you sharing it with our readers.

 I’m glad you mentioned Dale Carnegie’s book, How to Win Friends and Influence People.
 It’s a classic that should be given a lot of credit when it comes to teaching personal branding to the masses.
 I’ve read it cover to cover no less than half a dozen times.
 I hope you don’t mind but I linked to another site of mine where we give the book in digital format free of charge, along with a few others.